lsegal/yard/docs/GettingStarted.md

 There are many ways to extend YARD to support non-standard Ruby syntax (DSLs), add new meta-data tags or programmatically access the intermediate metadata and documentation from code.
-An overview of YARD's full architecture can be found in the {file:OVERVIEW.markdown} document.
+An overview of YARD's full architecture can be found in the {file:Overview.md} document.

-For information on adding support for Ruby DSLs, see the {file:HANDLERS.markdown}
+For information on adding support for Ruby DSLs, see the {file:Handlers.md}
-and {file:PARSER.markdown} architecture documents.
+and {file:Parser.md} architecture documents.

-For information on adding extra tags, see {file:TAGS.markdown}.
+For information on adding extra tags, see {file:Tags.md}.

-For information on accessing the data YARD stores about your documentation, look at the {file:CODE_OBJECTS.markdown} architecture document.
+For information on accessing the data YARD stores about your documentation, look at the {file:CodeObjects.md} architecture document.

 <a name="templating"></a>
 Templating YARD
 ===============

 In many cases you may want to change the style of YARD's templates or add extra information after extending it.
-The {file:GENERATORS.markdown} architecture document covers the basics of how YARD's templating system works.
+The {file:Templates.md} architecture document covers the basics of how YARD's templating system works.

 [graphviz]:http://www.graphviz.org